sakuwan/Snippets/README.md

 const scrollbarWidth = getScrollbarWidth();
 ```

 * **preloadImage** - Create and return a promise that resolves when it successfully loads a provided image URL, or rejects on fail.
 Useful for caching images that might be unable to be preloaded in the standard HTML ways, due to v-if and other conditional rendering.
+The responsive and transformed variants are simply for srcset & preloading functionality.

 ```js
 const imgsToLoad = ['/img/a.jpg', '/img/b.jpg'];